BYLAWS

 These Bylaws may be amended in the following manner:

-• The vote will happen at the next Spring business meeting of the Association at the discretion of the Board.
-The proposed changes shall be communicated to the membership (30) days in advance of the Spring business meeting vote by the membership.
+2. The vote will happen at the next business meeting at the discretion of the Board.
+The proposed changes shall be communicated to the membership (30) days in advance of the business meeting vote by the membership.

 ARTICLE 9 – PROPERTY OF THE STATE ASSOCIATION